tijanatadic/Getting-and-Cleaning-Data-Assignment/Codebook.md

 # Getting and Cleaning Data Project

-The script Rtidydata.R executes the step defined in the project assignment:
+The script Rtidydata.R executes the steps defined in the project assignment:

 Read files and create test data sets